yumdocs/www.yumdocs.com/docs/tutorials/03-browser-tutorial.md

 ![index.html](./assets/03-browser-tutorial.png)

-5) We now need to add some JavaScript to read the textarea and the file input in order to generate a merged document upon clicking the `Go` button:
+5) You now need to add some JavaScript to read the textarea and the file input in order to generate a merged document upon clicking the `Go` button:

 ```html showLineNumbers {23-76} title=index.html